janymuong/alx-frontend-javascript/0x00-ES6_basic/README.md

    - Extends the Airbnb base style guide for code consistency.
    - Disables certain rules such as 'no-console' and 'no-shadow.'
    - Overrides for specific files (excluding `babel.config.js` from linting).
+   - Lint files in CLI like this: `npx eslint filename.js`, and fix like this: `npx eslint --fix filename.js`

 4. **npm install:**